giulong/spectrum/docs/README.md

       message: Closing...
 ```

-Check the `webDriver.events` node in the
+Check the `drivers.events` node in the
 [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}
 to see the defaults.